DeuxHuitHuit/page_lhandles/README.markdown

 <br />
 ### Changelog ###

+* 1.2.3, 18 August 2011
+    * Fix a bug where the handle passed in the WHERE clause would filter based on the lastParent value, since two sub-pages could share the same handle

 * 1.2.2, 30 June 2011
     * Language code is now properly retrieved whereas before only the language without the region was used.